RicardoEPRodrigues/ricardoeprodrigues.github.io/_posts/2022-05-16-combat-in-adfectus-collisions-in-ue5.md

 ---
 layout: post
 category: blog
-title: Combat in Adfectus / Collisions in UE5
+title: Collisions and Damage in UE5 | Combat in Adfectus
 date: 2022-05-16T21:58:40.044Z
 description: An overview on how the combat mechanics and object collisions work in my game Adfectus.